vorburger/vorburger.ch-Notes/linux/fish-scripting.md

 I don't see any viable workaround.
 Ending **EACH** line with `|| exit 1` is just... dumb.

-Perhaps I'll have to properly learn and use... what, Pythonm, after all??? :))
+Perhaps I'll have to properly learn and use... what, Python, after all??? :))